Skip to main content

 Performance Tips

-1. Release Mode: Always use release builds in production (automatic with Flux-Orbit)
+1. Release Mode: Always use release builds in production (automatic with Deploy with Git)

 2. Static Linking: Rust produces static binaries by default - no runtime dependencies needed